- 225g dark chocolate

 3. While the chocolate melts, separate the egg whites and yolks into two good-sized, non-plastic mixing bowls.
 Use electric beaters or a hand whisk to whisk the egg whites till they are thick, stiff and opaque.
 The whisk should leave peaks in the mixture.

 4. Add the icing sugar to the egg yolks and whisk together with a clean whisk till well combined.
-Add the cornflour and use a spoon or spatula to fold the eggs and corn flour together.
-If the egg yolk mixture seems too stuff and dry, add 1 tbsp cold water.
+Add the corn flour and use a spoon or spatula to fold the eggs and corn flour together.
+If the egg yolk mixture seems too stiff and dry, add 1 tbsp cold water.